 Council Tax was introduced on 1 April 1993 and based on house prices as at April 1991 as a replacement for the Community Charge (Poll Tax).
 The Assessor was required to produce a Council Tax Valuation List and to maintain it thereafter.
 There are currently no plans for a Council Tax Revaluation and all new properties are added to the list on the basis of 1991 levels of valuation.

 The functions of the Assessor are different from those of most other Local Government Officers whose duties are to carry out the policies of Authorities, as determined by elected councillors.
 The Assessor requires to balance the interests of individual ratepayers against those of others, in terms of valuation levels.
 The independence of the Assessor is necessary to ensure that decisions are made on considerations of value without political pressure.
-The actions of the Assessor are subject to scrutiny however, through an appeals process which you can read about on this site.
+The actions of the Assessor are subject to scrutiny however, through an appeals process which is initiated by making a proposal, you can read more about Council Tax proposals and Non-Domestic proposals on this site.

 Until 1975, Statute required that Local Authorities appointed the Assessor to be their Electoral Registration Officer (ERO).
 Although that requirement has been revoked, in practice the arrangement continues except in the City of Dundee and Fife.
 The Electoral Registration Officer compiles the Electoral Register which lists the names and addresses of everyone registered to vote in all European, UK and Scottish Parliament elections and in Local Government elections.